-GENERAL SETUP > SET GOTO SPEED % in Film mode.
-The speed of the head when going to the start of a move (in Film mode).
+SET GOTO SPEED % in Broadcast mode, or GENERAL SETUP > SET GOTO SPEED % in Film mode.
+The speed of the head when going to a preset position (in Broadcast mode), or when going to the start of a move (in Film mode).
 You set this as a percentage of the maximum axis speed.